pedroCollogno/DTYProject2/README.md

 To know more about the possibilities with the demonstrator, and how to use it, check the [USER MANUAL](./USER_MANUAL.md) out !

+## Data input format

+Input format of data for demonstrator must be .PRP format.
+This format is quite specific, used quite often at Thales, and details to it can be found in the `Presentation_SIE` powerpoint presentation.

 ## Additional instructions

 ### Add Redis to PATH